Mark-Seaman/Shrinking-World-Pubs/journey/Pub/MushroomCloud.md

 real consequences of their exposure ultimately be?
 No one knew but it was likely to be very bad indeed.

-There are sometimes that having a vivid imagination can be terribly cruel.
-Would his hair fall out, lose skin, grow sick, or would there only be long term consequences like leukemia or thyroid cancer?
-Would he ever be able have children and if so would they be deformed?
+Sometimes having a vivid imagination can be terribly cruel.
+Would his hair fall out, lose skin, grow sick, or would there only be long-term consequences like leukemia or thyroid cancer?
+Would he ever be able to have children and if so would they be deformed?

 Dave turned out to be one of the lucky ones, although there were some serious consequences from the radiation.
-For the next five years he was unable to conceive any children while trying very hard, but eventually my father went one to have three normal children.
+For the next five years, he was unable to conceive any children while trying very hard, but eventually, my father went on to have three normal children.

 He has also had ongoing problems with thyroid tumors that require regular monitoring.
-But considering how many of his peers fared his health history is remarkable.
+But considering how many of his peers fared, his health history is remarkable.
-He survives to this day and recently celebrated his 87th birthday.
+He survives to this day and recently celebrated his 92nd birthday.

 He is one of the few people alive to have had such a close encounter with an angry atomic bomb.
 But that day in the Nevada desert will certainly never be